AmitBhardwaj26/DSA/Leetcode/january/1833. Maximum Ice Cream Bars/README.md

 <h3>Medium</h3>
 <hr>
 <div><p>
- You are given an integer array nums and an array queries where queries[i] = [vali, indexi].

-For each query i, first, apply nums[indexi] = nums[indexi] + vali, then print the sum of the even values of nums.

-Return an integer array answer where answer[i] is the answer to the ith query.
+It is a sweltering summer day, and a boy wants to buy some ice cream bars.

+At the store, there are n ice cream bars.
+You are given an array costs of length n, where costs[i] is the price of the ith ice cream bar in coins.
+The boy initially has coins coins to spend, and he wants to buy as many ice cream bars as possible.

+Return the maximum number of ice cream bars the boy can buy with coins coins.

+Note: The boy can buy the ice cream bars in any order.
 </p>